Analyzing Differentiable Fuzzy Logic Operators

 \section{Related Work}

 \dfuzz falls into the discipline of Statistical Relational Learning \pcite{getoor2007}, which concerns models that can reason under uncertainty and learn relational structures like graphs.

 Special cases of \dfl have been researched in several papers under different names.
-Real Logic \pcite{Serafini2016} implements function symbols and uses a neural model called Logic Tensor Networks to interpret predicates.
-It uses t-norms with their dual t-conorm and their respective S-implications.
-Real Logic is applied to weakly supervised learning on Scene Graph Parsing \pcite{Donadello2017} and transfer learning in Reinforcement Learning \pcite{badreddine2019injecting}.
+Logic Tensor Networks (LTN) \pcite{badreddineLogicTensorNetworks2020,Serafini2016} implements function symbols and uses neural model to interpret predicates.
+LTN is applied to weakly supervised learning on Scene Graph Parsing \pcite{Donadello2017} and transfer learning in Reinforcement Learning \pcite{badreddine2019injecting}.

 Semantic-based regularization (SBR) \pcite{diligenti2017b} applies \dfl to kernel machines.
-They use R-implications and the mean aggregator. \tcite{sen2008} applies SBR to collective classification by predicting using a trained deep learning model, and then using gradient descent on the \dfl loss to find new truth values.
-Using this method, predictions are consistent with the formulas during test-time.
+They use R-implications and the mean aggregator. \tcite{sen2008} applies SBR to collective classification by predicting using a trained deep learning model, and then optimizes the \dfl loss to find new truth values.
+This ensures predictions are consistent with the formulas during test-time.

 \tcite{marra2019learning} uses t-norm Fuzzy Logics, where the R-implication is used alongside weak disjunction.
 By using t-norms based on generator functions, the satisfiability computation can be simplified and generalizations of common loss functions can be found. \tcite{marra2018} applies \dfl to image generation.
 It uses the product t-norm, the log-product aggregator and the Goguen implication.
-By using function symbols that represent generator neural networks, they create constraints that are used to create a semantic description of an image generation problem. \tcite{Rocktaschel2015b} uses the product t-norm and reichenbach implication for relation extraction by using an efficient matrix embedding of the rules. \tcite{guo2016} extends this to link prediction and triple classification by using a margin-based ranking loss for implications.
+By using function symbols that represent generator neural networks, they create constraints that are used to create a semantic description of an image generation problem. \tcite{Rocktaschel2015b} uses the product t-norm and Reichenbach implication for relation extraction by using an efficient matrix embedding of the rules. \tcite{guo2016} extends this to link prediction and triple classification by using a margin-based ranking loss for implications.